-When Adderall and Ritalin are used as prescribed by people who have been diagnosed with ADHD, these drugs are generally effective and safe.
-However, like all types of CNC stimulants, Ritalin and Adderall are popular street drugs among people who use them to improve their athletic performance, pull all-nighters before exams, or lose weight.
+When both are used as prescribed by people who have been diagnosed with ADHD, these drugs are generally effective and safe.
+However, like all types of CNC stimulants.
+They are popular street drugs among people who use them to improve their athletic performance, pull all-nighters before exams, or lose weight.

 Ritalin and Adderall have a number of similarities, including: